 3. According to verse 4, what does James exhort believers to do, and what does he say will result?

-4. From the following verses what are some other ways that God uses trials and suffering to spiritually benefit believers?
+4. From the following verses, what are some other ways that God uses trials and suffering to spiritually benefit believers?

 Romans 5:3–5 b.
 1 Corinthians 1:8–10